HTTP#

 Each of the HEC endpoints support sending multiple entries in a single request; batching up multiple entries in a single request is dramatically more efficient than one entry per request.

-The structured data endpoints allow for specifying a sourcetype value which will be applied to the Tag-Match config parameter; if a match is found, a new tag is applied.
+The structured data endpoints can specify a sourcetype value which will be applied to the Tag-Match config parameter; if a match is found, a new tag is applied.
 The raw endpoints can provide a sourcetype as a query parameter, or a direct tag value can be provided to bypass the sourcetype translations entirely and explicitly specify the tag.

 This curl command shows sending several structured entries to the structured endpoint: